Welcome to the Praxis Framework comparative glossary.

 - The U.S. Government Accountability Office (GAO), Schedule Assessment Guide (December 2015) (GAO SAG)

-- Managing Successful Programmes (MSP) published by Axelos Ltd.
+- Managing Successful Programmes fourth edition (MSP) published by Axelos Ltd.

 Version 1.3 incorporates